Date- and Time-Related Operations

 Short intervals support EXTRACT of values between DAYS and MILLISECONDS.

-Long intervals support EXTRACT of values MILLENIUM and MONTHS.
+Long intervals support EXTRACT of values between MILLENIUM and MONTHS.

 Other date/time/timestamp/time interval operations